This post may contain affiliate links. Please see our disclosure policy.

 This Apple Crumble Cheesecake has to be one of the best autumn dessert recipes.
 You really do get the best of both worlds.
-Imagine a buttery biscuit base filled with creamy vanilla cheesecake, swirled with cinnamon spiced apples, topped with crunchy, oaty crumble.
+Imagine a buttery biscuit base filled with creamy vanilla cheesecake, swirled with cinnamon-spiced apples, topped with crunchy, oaty crumble.
 Oh, then served with a delicious salted caramel sauce.
 It is just so good.

 Crumbles are delicious.
 I just think they are such a cosy and comforting pudding.
 Who doesn’t enjoy an apple and blackberry crumble or rhubarb and ginger crumble with lashings of custard or cream?
-Side note, my Homemade Honeycomb Ice Cream is also very good with crumble.
+But I also adore cheesecakes.
+They are the ultimate special occasion dessert.
+Baked or unbaked, fruity or chocolatey – it doesn’t matter.
+They are delicious.
+(This San Sebastián (Burnt Basque) Cheesecake is one of my favourites, by the way.)
+And the idea of combining two amazing desserts into one show-stopping apple crumble cheesecake seemed like a very good idea!

-Why you will love this Apple Crumble Cheesecake recipe:
+Why you will love this recipe:

 - It is a delicious autumnal dessert.
 Ideal to make when apples are in season.